Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Introduction

-We conduct comprehensive experiments across multiple types of fingerprint datasets, demonstrating that FLARE consistently outperforms existing fixed-length methods in terms of matching accuracy.
-In addition, our enhancement strategy, which preserves the original image modality, achieves superior generalization and matching performance compared to previous enhancement approaches.
-Furthermore, the integration of multiple alignment and enhancement strategies is empirically shown to further improve descriptor-level matchinWg effectiveness.
-This work extends our previous conference paper FDD \cite{FDD} by incorporating complementary pose estimation methods and introducing a set of newly designed fingerprint enhancement modules, along with a more comprehensive analysis of the fixed-length dense descriptor through additional experiments and ablation studies.
-Concretely, the contributions of this research are as follows: \begin{itemize} \item We propose a fixed-length dense descriptor and introduce FLARE—a fingerprint recognition framework centered on this representation.
-FLARE integrates pose-aware alignment and robust enhancement modules to improve both matching accuracy and generalizability across diverse fingerprint conditions. \item We design two enhancement modules, UNetEnh and PriorEnh, which operate directly on the original fingerprint texture to suppress background interference and enhance ridge clarity while preserving structural fidelity. \item We validate the effectiveness of the proposed dense descriptor through extensive experiments and ablation studies, and show that combining complementary alignment and enhancement strategies further improves descriptor-based fingerprint matching. \end{itemize}
+We conduct comprehensive experiments across diverse fingerprint types and datasets, demonstrating that FLARE consistently outperforms existing fixed-length methods in matching accuracy.
+A major source of FLARE`s improvement lies in its fixed-length dense representation, which encodes spatially localized ridge patterns in a compact and structurally expressive form, offering strong robustness to noise, partial observations, and modality variations.
+Building on this foundation, we introduce a refined enhancement philosophy and develop new enhancement modules that improve ridge clarity while preserving the original image modality.
+In addition, we explore the complementary behavior of different pose estimation and enhancement strategies, forming a unified preprocessing pipeline that yields cleaner inputs for descriptor extraction and further improves matching accuracy.
+This work extends our previous conference paper FDD \cite{FDD} by incorporating complementary pose estimation methods, introducing newly designed fingerprint enhancement modules, and exploring their synergistic integration to strengthen the preprocessing pipeline.
+We also provide a more comprehensive analysis of the fixed-length dense descriptor through expanded experiments and ablation studies.
+Moreover, our experimental results show that FLARE consistently outperforms FDD in matching accuracy, with particularly notable gains on low-quality fingerprint datasets.
+Concretely, the contributions of this research are as follows: \begin{itemize} \item We introduce a fixed-length dense descriptor that preserves the spatial organization of fingerprint ridges in a compact 3D representation, enabling effective encoding of foreground-discriminative patterns while naturally downweighting background regions. \item We design two enhancement modules, UNetEnh and PriorEnh, which operate directly on the original fingerprint texture to reduce background noise interference and improve ridge clarity while preserving structural fidelity. \item We present FLARE, a fingerprint recognition framework built upon dense feature representation and strengthened by a preprocessing pipeline that integrates complementary pose estimation and enhancement methods, producing cleaner standardized inputs and boosting descriptor-level matching performance. \item We conduct comprehensive experiments and ablation studies across diverse fingerprint types and conditions, demonstrating the effectiveness of the dense representation, the advantages of the proposed enhancement modules, and the additional performance gains achieved through the integrated design of FLARE. \end{itemize}